XAdanM/XAdamM.github.io/content/about/quotes.md

 "Really, I'm not out to destroy Microsoft.
 That will just be a completely unintentional side effect."
 \- Linus Torvalds

 "Most days I wake up thinking I'm the luckiest bastard alive."
 \- Linus Torvalds

+"I am a lazy person, which is why I like open source, for other people to do work for me."
+\- Linus Torvalds

+"Portability is for people who cannot write new programs."
+\- Linus Torvalds

+"Only wimps use tape backup: real men just upload their important stuff on ftp, and let the rest of the world mirror it ;)"
+\- Linus Torvalds

+"I'd like to say that I knew this would happen, that it's all part of the plan for world domination."
+\- Linus Torvalds